-Contact the Pensacola State College Business Department for assistance in planning your program of study.
+Contact a Pensacola State College Advisor or this program's Department Head or Program Contact for assistance in planning your program of study.

 The Cyber Forensics Associate of Science program will assist the student in development of skills required to identify, obtain and move forward needed electronic evidence through the evidence chain of custody.